The Big 25!

 With your indulgence I would like to give special thanks to those who have helped make serving as editor of Westchester Realtor and Real Estate In-Depth such a pleasant and at times joyful experience.

-Former WCBR/WPAR CEO P. Gilbert Mercurio and HGAR CEO Richard Haggerty for their unwavering support and guidance over the past 25 years; the Board Presidents and volunteer officers and directors and the dedicated association staff that have assisted in having the newspaper achieve its mission.
+I am so grateful to former WCBR/WPAR CEO P. Gilbert Mercurio and HGAR CEO Richard Haggerty for their unwavering support and guidance over the past 25 years; the Board Presidents and volunteer officers and directors and the dedicated association staff that have assisted in having the newspaper achieve its mission.

 I would also be remiss not to acknowledge HGAR COO Ann Garti; newspaper photographer John Vecchiolla, who also began providing professional and quality photography to HGAR’s publications 25 years ago; as well as Bart D’Andrea of Meadow Art & Design who has provided graphic services for the newspaper and association for 40 years.